 Flat-field calibration procedure of the ASTRI Mini-Array Cherenkov cameras using night sky background observations

-G. Contino*, O. Catalano, D. Mollica, M. Capalbi, M. Corpora, C. Gargano, S. Iovenitti, P. Sangiorgi, G. Sottile, G. Leto, R. Zanmar Sanchez, T. Mineo, G. Pareschi and S. Scuderi
+G. Contino*, O. Catalano, D. Mollica, M. Capalbi, M. Corpora, C. Gargano, S. Iovenitti, P. Sangiorgi, G. Sottile, G. Leto, R. Zanmar Sanchez, T. Mineo, G. Pareschi, S. Scuderi on behalf of the ASTRI project

 Published on: